kyma-project/cli/docs/gen-docs/kyma_alpha_list_module.md

       --ci                  Enables the CI mode to run on CI/CD systems.
 It avoids any user interaction (such as no dialog prompts) and ensures that logs are formatted properly in log files (such as no spinners for CLI steps).
   -h, --help                Provides command help.
       --kubeconfig string   Path to the kubeconfig file.
 If undefined, Kyma CLI uses the KUBECONFIG environment variable, or falls back "/$HOME/.kube/config".
-      --non-interactive     Enables the non-interactive shell mode (no colorized output, no spinner) -v, --verbose             Displays details of actions triggered by the command.
+      --non-interactive     Enables the non-interactive shell mode (no colorized output, no spinner).
+  -v, --verbose             Displays details of actions triggered by the command.
 ```